 Like previous years, the CIC will be included as an additional part of routine PSC inspections during the campaign period and attending PSC Officers (PSCOs) will use a questionnaire tailored to verify specific topics and areas relevant to the CIC.
-The CIC questionnaire is expected to be published in August 2021, however, attending PSC Officers (PSCO) are likely to focus on issues such as:

 We strongly encourage Members and clients to use this CIC as a reminder of the importance of ensuring readiness of the shore organization, crew and equipment in case of emergencies that may lead to loss of stability.
 Operators of car carriers should also take a look at our alert “Do not depart port without knowing the final cargo weight distribution” of 3 June 2021.

 Additional sources of information: